 - 1. In the event of serious or repeated instances of student misconduct, a "Behavior Report" will be completed by the driver and given to the principal.
 The principal will meet with the student.
 The results of this meeting will be reported to the parents. - 2.
-If a second "Behavior Report" is issued, the principal will arrange a conference with the parent and the student. - In cases of serious or repeated behavior reports, the student may be suspended from riding the bus or van for a period of time.
-The parents will be responsible for transporting the student.
+If a second "Behavior Report" is issued, the principal will arrange a conference with the parent and the student. - 3.
+In cases of serious or repeated behavior reports, the student may be suspended from riding the bus or van for a period of time.
+The parents will be responsible for transporting the student. - 4.
+Administration reserves the right to implement a disciplinary action on any Behavior Report or bus misconduct presented to the building principal.